TayyabKM/awesome-books-es6/README.md

  - Download zip file of the project
  - Extract folder to the hard drive
- - Opened index.html file with any modern web browser i.e. chrome
+ - Opened index.html file with any modern web browser i.e. chrome.